g4b0/silverstripe-sitetree-status-icon/README.md

 # SiteTreeIcon

-Set the icons in SiteTree
+Set the icons for SiteTree status

 ## Requirements